 Dr. Stephanie Gray 36:35

 I believe it’s got to be personalized for the majority of sensitive people and people of mass activation.
-If somebody has more mild mold toxicity, and they don’t have a lot of masel activation generally isn’t common, because of how much mold toxins cause muscle activation, then maybe we can use a generalized approach.
-If there’s not the budget for the testing, then I’ll use a generalized approach and see where we get sure the testing is so helpful.
-Because for example, the binders that best find okra toxin, are completely different than the binders that Best Buy glio toxin.
+If somebody has more mild mold toxicity, and they don’t have a lot of mast cell activation generally isn’t common, because of how much mold toxins cause muscle activation, then maybe we can use a generalized approach.
+If there’s not the budget for the testing, then I’ll use a generalized approach and see where we get.
+The testing is so helpful.
+Because for example, the binders that best find ochratoxin, are completely different than the binders that bind gliotoxin.
 And if I just do that okra toxin binder list, I’m going to miss it.
-Also found a lot of people mass activation, don’t do well with cola styrene.
+Also found a lot of people mass activation, don’t do well with cholestyramine.